varnish/Varnish-Book/varnish_book.rst

 .............................

 Since the *Cacher* listens on public IP addresses and known ports, it is exposed to evil clients.
-Therefore, for security reasons, this child process is owned by the *nobody* user, and it has no backwards communication to its parent, the *Manager*.
+Therefore, for security reasons, this child process is owned by an unprivileged user, and it has no backwards communication to its parent, the *Manager*.

 The main functions of the *Cacher* are: